 - Call 9-1-1 to report flooding or fallen trees that are creating an immediate hazard.

 - For any sewer related issues, including 24-hour emergency services, call South Placer Municipal Utility District (SPMUD) at 916-786-8555.

 - For other non-emergencies, call the Police Department at 916-625-5400.

 If you would like to receive emergency notifications via phone message or text, visit Placer Alert.

-Sand is currently available for Rocklin residents only at Johnson-Springview Park in the gravel parking lot near the community center and baseball field.
-Sandbags are currently not on-hand but the City will be monitoring forecasts for future need.
+Sand is available for Rocklin residents at Johnson-Springview Park in the gravel parking lot near the community center and baseball field.
+Bags are not currently provided, but should weather patterns call for the need, could be provided quickly.
 For the latest update on sandbag availability call (916) 625-5527.